10 Ways to Stick to a Healthy Eating Plan

-Artificial sweeteners actually increase your sugar cravings, and you might end up eating more sugary stuff.
+Artificial sweeteners actually increase your sugar cravings.
+You might consume it thinking you are cutting down calories but at the end of the day you might end up eating more sugary stuff than usual.
 They are even linked with high blood pressure and heart diseases.

 Homemade foods are proven to be healthy; contains a balance of nutrients, contains less harmful fats and more healthy fats, minus preservatives.